 In 2017, Ariel improved his time, finishing the Spartathon in 30 hours and 11 minutes.
 This placed him 47th out of 391 international competitors (read more here).

 In 2016 Ariel took on a quality international field when he ran the Berlin Wall 100 mile event, and won it (read more here).

+He broke the Israeli national record for running 24 hours with a 228km run in 2019 (more here).
 While this was his first step into international competition, it also help establish Ariel as an all time great in Israel, where he continues to write and speak extensively.

 He also has been asked to speak nationally and internationally on sports and veganism by sports technology company SAP.

 For much of his career Ariel has been vegan.
 “I’ve shifted to vegetarian diet in 2011” he says.
 “In my case that meant I as 95% vegan as I didn’t drink milk before.
 A year after, in 2012, I’ve upgraded my diet to 100% vegan.”
 He is now entirely vegan.

 Like many Israelis, Ariel was influenced by Gary Yourofsky.
 “I saw Gary Yourofsky movie” he told us “and that put a mirror in front of me.”